vickmuir/Backup/getting-started.md

 ## Getting more online help
 {: #onlinehelp}

 {{site.data.keyword.backup_notm}} portal's systems are fully documented and support for the application is accessible within {{site.data.keyword.backup_notm}} portal.
-Click the white question mark in a blue circle that is located in the upper right for **Help**.
-Click any article or topic in the navigation bar on the left side to view more information.
+Click the white question mark in a blue circle for **Help**.
+Click any article or topic in the navigation bar to view more information.